Purpose of the Stillwater Program

 • Screening period: This period lasts up to four weeks and includes one overnight visit.

 • Treatment period: This period lasts up to 13 weeks.
-Your child will have nine visits, two of which will be overnight stays.
+Your child will have nine visits, two of which will be overnight stays at the study center.
 This period is divided into three sections as follows:

 • Dose adjustment (or titration) period: This period lasts from Day 1 to the end of Week 3.
 Your child will take his or her first dose of the investigational medication or placebo.
 The dose will increase during Week 2 and Week 3.